stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 In **Deployment Manager**, two deployment objects will appear:
 * {KF_NAME}-storage
 * {KF_NAME}kubeflow-qwiklab

 In **Kubernetes Engine**, a cluster named as {KF_NAME} will appear:
 * In the Workloads section, a number of Kubeflow components
 * In the Services section, a number of Kubeflow services

 When the deployment finishes, check the resources installed in the namespace kubeflow in your new cluster.
 To do this from the command line, first set your kubectl credentials to point to the new cluster:

 ```
 gcloud container clusters get-credentials ${KF_NAME} --zone ${ZONE} --project ${PROJECT}
 ```

 Then see what’s installed in the `kubeflow` namespace of your GKE cluster:
 ```
 kubectl -n kubeflow get all
 ```

 ## Delete Kubeflow Deployment
-Once you done your job, you use the following commands to delete the deployment:
+Once you done your job, you can use the following commands to delete the deployment:

 If you want to delete all the resources, including storage:

 ```
 kfctl delete -f ${CONFIG_FILE} --delete_storage
 ```

 If you want to preserve storage, which contains metadata and information

 ```
 kfctl delete -f ${CONFIG_FILE}
 ```

 If you want to do it from the web console, go the `Deployment Manager` page and delete the deployments with names of `${KF_NAME}` and `${KF_NAME}_strorage`.

 ## References